 In the early morning of 25 December, Christmas Day, the Battalion was attacked but no penetration was made.
 General Maltby had earlier sent "Xmas greetings to you all.
 Let this day be historical in the proud annals of our Empire.
 The order of the day is Hold Fast."
 At 0900 Fortress HQ ordered that no offensive action was to be undertaken until 1100 as some women and children were being conducted through the fighting lines from Repulse Bay to Wong Nei Chong.
 This 'truce' was pretty one sided as Colonel White observed "during this . . the enemy moved troops forward, and bombed, shelled and mortared all known positions.
 When we requested permission (from Fortress HQ) to dispose of an enemy mortar which was being dug in some 200 yards to our front, permission was refused on the grounds that we were not being attacked until the mortar actually fired on us."
 The Battalion's last Bren carrier had been captured by the Japanese but, in a daring sally, Corporal Stewart of C Company recovered it and drove it back.
 Supported by artillery, mortar and machine-gun fire (and later aircraft), the Japanese made an all-out attempt in the early afternoon to break through the Battalion and other units defending the Island HQ.
 C Company were ordered to withdraw to a police building, subsequently set on fire by incendiaries dropped from the air, while the other three companies, reduced to a skeleton force, doggedly held their positions.
-Colonel White was ordered to report personally to Brigade HQ, He was most unwilling to leave his Battalion at this critical moment but, soon after arriving there, an order was received to return to the Battalion and fly the white flag.
+Colonel White was ordered to report personally to Brigade HQ, He was most unwilling to leave his Battalion and fly the white flag.
 Not believing it, Colonel White contacted Fortress HQ and spoke to Colonel Newnham, the GSO 1, who assured him the order was genuine and must be obeyed at once for General Maltby considered that "further fighting was useless slaughter and the white flag must be flown." - so much for his Xmas Greetings of earlier that day!